JohanCodeForFun/johancodeforfun/README.md

 known for reliably writing high quality code and holding group projects together.
 Work well in groups and independently.</p>

-<p>Have a look at my certificates and projects and start a conversation if you think we would be a good fit.
+<p>Have a look at my certificates, projects and start a conversation if you think we would be a good fit.
 You can reach me at johan@jhellberg.com</p>

 <p>
   <a href="https://jhellberg.com"><img alt="link to portfolio website" src="https://img.shields.io/badge/portfolio-website-brightgreen"></a><br>